 - D49 Private-use code point: Code points in the ranges U+E000..U+F8FF, U+F0000..
 U+FFFFD, and U+100000..U+10FFFD. - Private-use code points are considered to be assigned characters, but the abstract characters associated with them have no interpretation specified by this standard.
-They can be given any interpretation by conformant processes. - Private-use code points may be given default property values, but these default values are overridable by higher-level protocols that give those private-use code points a specific interpretation.
+They can be given any interpretation by conformant processes. - Private-use code points are given default property values, but these default values are overridable by higher-level protocols that give those private-use code points a specific interpretation.
+See Section 23.5, Private-Use Characters.